 load_ipython_extension() function is called after your extension is

 imported, and the currently active

 instance is passed as the only argument.
 You can do anything you want with

 IPython at that point.

-load_ipython_extension() will not be called again if the user use
+load_ipython_extension() will not be called again if the users use

 %load_extension.
-The user have to explicitly ask the extension to be
+The user has to explicitly ask the extension to be

 %reload_extension).
-In case where the use ask the extension to
+In cases where the user asks the extension to

 unload_ipython_extension), and loaded again.